IFS Therapy App · Between-Session Support

 General mindfulness and meditation apps (Headspace, Calm, Insight Timer) focus on stress reduction through breath, meditation, and sleep stories.
 They are excellent at what they do — and they do not work with Parts.

 General AI therapy chatbots (Wysa, Woebot, Replika, Youper) default to CBT-style cognitive restructuring.
 That is a different therapeutic model.
 If you are in IFS therapy, a CBT-trained chatbot can talk your Manager out of its job while leaving the Exile unwitnessed.
+For the chat-based version of this use case, see our IFS chatbot page.

 AI tools for therapists (Upheal, Blueprint, Supanote, Reframe Practice) automate session documentation and clinical notes for the clinician.
 They are not built for the client to use between sessions, and they are not specific to IFS.